Why Afonso Alves is to blame for people thinking the Eredivisie is crap

 Look at Memphis Depay and Vincent Janssen, for example.
 Both were top scorers in the Eredivisie, Depay in 2014-15 and Janssen the season after.

-During their respective stints at Man United and Tottenham, the free-scoring forwards bagged a total of four goals in 60 appearances between them.
+During their respective stints at Manchester United and Tottenham, the free-scoring forwards bagged a total of four goals in 64 Premier League appearances between them.

 Davy Klaassen, who honestly looked the bees knees against Willem II, didn’t start a single Premier League game for Everton after September of his first season.